Shatel: Don't play the 'what-if' game with Noah Vedral and the Husker quarterbacks

 The point: While Husker fans knew Vedral was a good quarterback and true native son, many were tied to Martinez.
 Or salivating to get Luke McCaffrey on the field.

 If you were one of the fans calling for Vedral to get the starting nod, good for you.
 Be happy for your guy.
-It’s turned out more than okay for him.
+It’s turned out more than OK for him.

 Vedral got to play for his home-state team.
-Then he received a chance to start at a Big Ten school and he made the most of it.
+Then he got a chance to start at a Big Ten school and made the most of it.

 If and when he comes home to Nebraska one day, he might be greeted by someone saying, “Hey, you should have been the starting quarterback at Nebraska.”
 That will make him smile.